OCD & Co-Occurring PTSD+OCD

 We'll work with the body to release stored survival energy and re-establish a felt sense of safety.
 This reduces the baseline dysregulation that fuels obsessive doubt.

 You may have parts of yourself that hold fear, shame, or responsibility from the past.
-IFS helps you approach these parts with compassion - not as “symptoms,” but as younger aspects of you that need care and understanding.
+IFS helps you approach these parts with compassion—as younger aspects of you that need care and understanding.

 A Gentle Path to Freedom

-Healing from OCD and trauma doesn’t mean forcing yourself through exposures or trying to “get rid of thoughts.”
-It is about learning to see intrusive thoughts for what they are - mental events, not evidence.
-We will support you to trust your senses, your memory, and your own lived reality, rather than the endless doubt that OCD creates.
+Healing from OCD and trauma doesn't mean forcing yourself through exposures or trying to get rid of thoughts.
+It means learning to see intrusive thoughts for what they are—mental events, not evidence.
+We'll support you to trust your senses, your memory, and your own lived reality, rather than the endless doubt that OCD creates.

 Over time, you'll begin to: